ertis-research/kafka-ml/README.md

 python mnist_dataset_training_example.py
 ````

 You can use your own example using the AvroSink (for Apache Avro types) and RawSink (for simple types) sink libraries to send training and evaluation data to Kafka.
 Remember, you always have to configure the *deployment_id* attribute to the one generated in Kafka-ML.
-This is the way to match data streams with configurations and models during training.

-Once sent the data stream and deployed and trained the models, you will see the models metrics and results in Kafka-ML.
-Now You can download the trained models, or just continue the ML pipeline to deploy a model for inference.
+Once sent the data stream, and deployed and trained the models, you will see the models metrics and results in Kafka-ML.
+You can download now the trained models, or just continue the ML pipeline to deploy a model for inference.

 ![](./images/training-metrics.png)